sandibekibraimov/sandibekibraimov/README.md

-- 👋 Hi, I’m Sandibek!
+- 👋 Hi, I’m Sandi!
 Welcome to my github page!
 - 👀 I’m interested in Frontend web development using React UI Library!
 - 💞️ Learner, father and soccer fan!
-- 📫 Reach me at sandibek.ibraimov@gmail.com
+- 📫 Reach me at sam.ibraimoff@gmail.com

 <!---
 sandibekibraimov/sandibekibraimov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.